 The first point of reference for customers is a well-written and organized FAQ.

-2. FAQs build relationships with clients
+2. Frequently Asked Questions build relationships with clients

-Clients who receive an FAQ on a good day are comforted by the fact that you are trying to be transparent and solve problems from the very beginning.
+Customers who receive an FAQ on a good day are comforted by the fact that you are trying to be transparent and solve problems from the very beginning.

 FAQ also significantly increases the rating of your company in the eyes of customers, so you get a loyal audience that will constantly return to you because of a positive attitude towards cooperation.

-FAQ on your website and online store is the perfect place to showcase your expertise.
+The FAQ on your website and online store is the perfect place to showcase your expertise.

 4. Frequently Asked Questions improve menu navigation